Esri/idp/Documentation/OpenID/AWS Cognito.md

 > [!NOTE]
 > While testing this workflow, it was noted that logouts clear the user session in both ArcGIS and AWS Cognito.
 However, AWS Cognito
 > does not display a page asking the user to confirm the logout, as required by the OpenID specification.
 It also appears to not accept
 > the standard OIDC logout request and returns an error page with the message "Error code: 400 Bad Request".
+There may be additional steps required
+> to successfully enable OIDC logouts that are beyond the scope of this guide.
 >
 > For more information on the OpenID Connect logout request specification, please see:
 > https://openid.net/specs/openid-connect-rpinitiated-1_0.html#RPLogout